dart-archive/www.dartlang.org/src/site/articles/event-loop/index.markdown

 and (unless that function returns a Future) completes in a microtask, similar to #2.

-#### Microtask queue: runAsync()
+#### Microtask queue: scheduleMicrotask()

-The dart:async library defines runAsync() as a top-level function.
+The dart:async library defines scheduleMicrotask() as a top-level function.
-You can call runAsync() like this:
+You can call scheduleMicrotask() like this:

 {% prettify dart %}
-runAsync(() {
+scheduleMicrotask(() {
   // ...code goes here...
 });
 {% endprettify %}

 Due to bugs [9001](https://code.google.com/p/dart/issues/detail?id=9001) and [9002](https://code.google.com/p/dart/issues/detail?id=9002),
-the first call to runAsync() schedules a task on the event queue;
+the first call to scheduleMicrotask() schedules a task on the event queue;
-this task creates the microtask queue and enqueues the function specified to runAsync().
+this task creates the microtask queue and enqueues the function specified to scheduleMicrotask().
-As long as the microtask queue has at least one entry, subsequent calls to runAsync() correctly add to the microtask queue.
+As long as the microtask queue has at least one entry, subsequent calls to scheduleMicrotask() correctly add to the microtask queue.
-Once the microtask queue is empty, it must be created again the next time runAsync() is called.
+Once the microtask queue is empty, it must be created again the next time scheduleMicrotask() is called.

 The upshot of these bugs:
-The first task that you schedule with runAsync() seems like it’s on the event queue.
+The first task that you schedule with scheduleMicrotask() seems like it’s on the event queue.

-A workaround is to put your first call to runAsync() before your first call to new Future().
+A workaround is to put your first call to scheduleMicrotask() before your first call to new Future().
 This creates the microtask queue before executing other tasks on the event queue.